Generalized multicategories: change-of-base, embedding, and descent: Fibrewise discrete morphisms

 To be explicit, for a \( \cat V \)-operad \( \mathcal O \) \cite[p.
 44]{Lei04} the monad associated to \( \mathcal O \) is given on objects by

 and the projections \( \mathcal O_n \times V^n \to V^n \) induce a cartesian natural transformation to the free \( \times \)-monoid monad.

-Thus, any pair \( (T,\cat V) \) where \(T\) an operadic monad over a lextensive, connected category \( \cat V \) induces an adjunction \eqref{eq:induced.adjunction}.
+Thus, any pair \( (T,\cat V) \) where \(T\) an operadic monad over a lextensive category \( \cat V \) such that \( \trm \) is connected induces an adjunction \eqref{eq:induced.adjunction}.
 Of special interest is the case \(T = (-)^* \) is the free monoid monad on \( \cat V \).
 In this case, the induced \( \Set \)-monad \( \Tt \) is precisely the ordinary free monoid monad.